| Title: | Create Tables for Reporting Clinical Trials |

 These options control some aspects of the atable package.

-For restoring the default values see atable_options_reset
+For restoring the default values see atable_options_reset.

 The following options are supported:

-: A logical with length 1, TRUE of FALSE.
+add_margins: A logical with length 1, TRUE of FALSE.
 This is the default-value of atable's

-.
+argument add_margins.
 See the help there.

-: A character with length 1.
-Default is 'Total'
+colname_for_total: A character with length 1.
+Default is 'Total'.
+This character will show up

-in the results of atable
+in the results of atable when add_margins is TRUE and group_col is not NULL.

 so it can be modified.

-Used in function add_name_to_tests
+Used in function add_name_to_tests and add_name_to_statistics.

 This character will not show up in the results and is only used internally for intermediate data.frames.